2020PB/police-brutality/reports/Oregon.md

 ### Federal officers use tear gas and impact munitions to cover retreat | July 25th

-Around 3 AM, federal officers retreat back to the courthouse, covering themselves with impact munitions and tear gas.
+Around 3 AM, federal officers retreat back to the US District Courthouse, covering themselves with impact munitions and tear gas.
 Several protesters with leaf blowers attempt to redirect tear gas back to the courthouse.

 tags: less-lethal, protester, tear-gas

 id: or-portland-161

-geolocation:
+geolocation: 45.5156527,-122.6771482

 **Links**